loicortola/Style-Coding-Manager/DMASCM.md

 `git fetch`
 > if you are scared you can use `git fetch --all` or `git fetch origin master` but logically, the `git fetch` command does the same thing.

+Then rebase your *master* branch

+`git rebase origin/master`
+> In this state, you may have some conflict to solve.
+Use your *merge-tool* invoked by `git mergetool` to solve them.

+> If you do not have conflicts here, you are just lucky.

 Then go back to your branch

 `git checkout myBranch`

 and put your branch on the top of the tree with

-`git rebase origin/master`
+`git rebase master`
-> Do not forget to put `origin/master` and not only `master` to avoid branch divergence.

-> In this state, you may have some conflict to solve.
-Use your *merge-tool* to solve them.

-> If you do not have conflict here, you are just lucky.

 # Merging
 Now, it is time to merge your branch into the master and show all your god-like modifications to the Humankind.